 With all that coastline, there are plenty of places to go whale watching in Canada.
-The main whale watching destinations are in British Columbia on the west coast along the Pacific Ocean and in Newfoundland, Quebec, New Brunswick and Nova Scotia on the east coast, where whales traverse the Saint Lawrence River and Atlantic Ocean.
+The main whale watching destinations are in British Columbia on the west coast along the Pacific Ocean and in Newfoundland, Quebec, New Brunswick and Nova Scotia on the east coast, where whales traverse the Saint Lawrence River and the Atlantic Ocean.

-Choose to whale watch from smaller, faster Zodiac boats, larger cruise boats (better for young children), kayaks, or even get right up and personal by snorkelling with the whales.
-Often several tour companies will operate out of the same harbour so it can be difficult to know with which one to book.
+Choose to whale watch from smaller, faster Zodiac boats, larger cruise boats (better for young children), kayaks, or even get right up and personal by snorkeling with the whales.
+Often several tour companies will operate out of the same harbor so it can be difficult to know with which one to book.

 No matter what type of excursion you decide upon, take care to choose an operator that ensures safety for its passengers and treats wildlife with care and respect, meaning minimal intrusion.
 Ask questions about any safety standards that may apply or if the operator has status with a wildlife organization.